• Skip to primary navigation

 Ingredients needed to make Chicken Karahi

 • Ghee or oil: You can use ghee or oil to make this dish.
-My preference is ghee for the authentic rich taste!
+My preference is ghee for its authentic, rich taste!

 • Fresh tomatoes: Using fresh, ripe, firm tomatoes makes the dish much better.

-• Ginger & Garlic: When making chicken karahi, add plenty of ginger and garlic when making the curry.
-Don't forget to garnish with julienned ginger for extra flavor.
+• Ginger & Garlic: When making chicken karahi, add plenty of ginger and garlic to the curry.
+Don’t forget to garnish with julienned ginger for extra flavor.

 • Black pepper: Freshly ground pepper has a much stronger flavor than pepper that has been bottled.